Information on Navigators and Registering

 - Submit the application for registration by answering all of the questions and paying the fees to complete the online application;

-- Provide official certification that he or she has successfully completed all required training by the federal government and has been certified by them as a Marketplace Navigator for the 2023 enrollment period.
+- Provide official certification that he or she has successfully completed all required training by the federal government and has been certified by them as a Marketplace Navigator for the current or upcoming enrollment period.
 The certificate of completion that states it is "not an official certification record" is not sufficient.
-Please provide the official certificate that has the navigator's unique ID number assigned by HHS and the organization they are employed.
+Please provide the official certificate that has the navigator's unique ID number assigned by HHS and the organization whose grant they are operating under.
 This certificate can be uploaded in the person's MyProfile account;

 - Submit fingerprints for a criminal background check, and